flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 Basic description of setup
 --------------------------

 In order to run a rotating geometry we need to set up a mesh with two blocks, an inner “rotational volume” and an outer “stationary volume”.
-The interface between those two volumes needs to be a rotational geometry, ie sphere/cylinder/etc...
+The interface between those two volumes needs to be a solid of revolution, ie sphere/cylinder/etc...

 .. figure:: rotationInterfaceFigs/rotInterfaceView.png
     :width: 600px